 If your current credit card has a high interest rate, a good balance transfer card with a low or 0 percent introductory APR can be a lifesaver as you work to pay down your debt efficiently and at a lower cost.
 However, you’ll typically need good-to-excellent credit to qualify.
 These cards may not offer rewards or many perks, either, as the introductory APR is the primary benefit.

 Need to carry a balance?
 Get a low-interest credit card

 A low-interest credit card is a good fit if you need to carry a balance long-term or finance expenses over time while minimizing interest charges.
 These cards tend to come in two major forms, offering either a lower ongoing rate than the average credit card APR or a 0 percent introductory APR on new purchases.

-Meanwhile, if you plan to carry a balance long term, you should focus less on the introductory rate and more on the ongoing APR.
-Some low-interest cards can offer rates below 10 percent, well below what you’ll find on the typical credit card.
+Meanwhile, if you plan to carry a balance long-term, you should focus less on the introductory rate and more on the ongoing APR.
+Some of the best low-interest cards offer rates below 10 percent, well below what you’ll find on the typical credit card.

 Credit requirements for these cards vary, but you’ll usually need at least good credit to secure a decent ongoing APR.

 Ready to earn points, miles or cash back?
 Get a rewards credit card

 Typically reserved for those with good-to-excellent credit, rewards credit cards are best suited to cardholders who already have good credit and want to earn cash back or points via sign-up bonuses and purchases.

 There are several types of rewards credit cards.
 Cash back cards typically earn a percentage back on your spending in the form of a direct deposit or statement credit, while other rewards cards earn points or miles that can be redeemed for cash back, travel, merchandise and more.
 Many rewards and cash back cards also offer sign-up bonuses that you earn after meeting a certain spending requirement in the first few months.